-Farming is an integral part of life in Staffordshire Moorlands, and I am proud of the work that this Conservative government has been doing to help farmers across the UK achieve more.
+Farming is an integral part of life in Staffordshire Moorlands, and I am proud of the work that the Conservative government has done to help farmers across the UK achieve more.

 Supporting our farmers

 Since 2010, we have opened more than 600 food and drink markets outside Europe to our producers and we are successfully marketing our food and drink brand around the world, as part of the “Great” trade campaign.
 In dairy alone – so important locally – exports have gone up two thirds in the past five years.
 We are already Europe’s biggest lamb exporter, and overall food and drink sales abroad have risen strongly since 2010.

 We are improving planning rules and cutting other red tape, enabling farmers in Staffordshire Moorlands to get on with their vital work.
 Inspectors will continue to go to farms to assure high standards, but by rationalising the way they do it we have cut more than 30,000 inspections a year and will cut a further 20,000, saving our farmers’ time and taxpayers’ money.
 We are bringing in reforms that will make Staffordshire farmers’ tax bills more predictable, even when their incomes are volatile, helping them plan securely.

 This is great news for our farmers, but I know that we are not there yet.
 Over the past year, family farms in our constituency have been struggling with the continuing fall in milk prices.
 I have met local farmers, both in the constituency and in Westminster, to discuss their concerns and will always look into any individual issues on behalf of my constituents.